Kaleido-subs/ATRI/README.md

 Set your media player to play "enm" language tracks by default to automatically play honorifics tracks.

 Spot an issue, want to chat, or want to check out the project's progress?
 Join our [Discord server][discord]!
-The Github repository with up-to-date fixes can be found [here][gh].
+Up-to-date versions of scripts with any future fixes can be found on the [Github repository][gh].

 We only support [mpv][]!
 Please try out a recent mpv build if you run into any playback issues.